Megaworld-Data-Analytics-Team/Smart-Townships/README.md

 ### Run Person and Vehicle Counter
-*Found at notebooks/person and vehicle counter/original*
+Located at: *notebooks/person and vehicle counter/original*
 Using YOLOv3 Model (with Detection Zone):
 ```
 main.ipynb